 If you want the most mature spend-to-own app on the market, Grifin is that today.
 If app polish, brand coverage, and years of operating history are what you're optimizing for, and you're fine paying a subscription for that, Grifin earns it.
 We'd pick Grifin in that scenario — honestly.

-If your setup is "single adult, no kids, no Trump Account relevance, comfortable with a subscription," the list of things Grifin does wrong shrinks.
-You lose the fee-drag argument at a certain portfolio size (the subscription becomes rounding on a $50k balance), and the things Grifin doesn't have (custodial, Trump Account) don't matter for your use case.
+If your setup is "single adult, no kids, comfortable with a subscription," the list of things Grifin does wrong shrinks.
+You lose the fee-drag argument at a certain portfolio size (the subscription becomes rounding on a $50k balance), and the things Grifin doesn't have (custodial accounts, an IRA) don't matter for your use case.

 When to pick something else